cyclr/docs/pages/bigquery.md

 This document will explain what is needed to setup access to Google Big Query and install the connector.

-You should install an new connector instance for each table that you wish to access.
+You should install a new connector instance for each table that you wish to access.

 ### Setup Google OAuth2 Credentials ###